michalmaayan/parking-ticket-project/README.md

 Now we would like to visualize the data so we create 12 csv files, generating from the geo files we created at step 2.
 There are 12 files because there are 6 zones and we split the week days inot two groups - weekday(Mon-Fri) and weekend(Sat-Sun).
 So, this lead us to step 4.

-4. split_by_zone.py - aplitiing the 10 minutes interval ones to 6 global zones.
+4. split_by_zone.py - splitiing the 10 minutes interval ones to 6 global zones.
 The zones are:
 zone 1 - between 7am to 9am
 zone 2 - between 9am to 12pm